Bethamil/ai-workshop/mcp/server/typescript/README.md

 ### Inspect the Server with MCP Inspector

 1. Install the inspector locally: `npx @modelcontextprotocol/inspector`
-2. Launch the inspector and, in the command input field, enter `node`
+2. Launch the inspector and, in the command input field, enter `npx`
-3. Provide the path to your compiled server (`dist/server.js`) in the argument field
+3. Provide `tsx server.ts` as the arguments so the inspector starts the TypeScript entrypoint directly

-The inspector will spawn the Node.js process and let you explore tools, resources, and responses interactively.
+The inspector will spawn the Node.js process (via `tsx`) and let you explore tools, resources, and responses interactively.

 ## Extending the Server